Data Quality

 Data Quality Checks at the Component & Partition Level

-Each Data Quality check can run on a component or partition level.
-Component-level checks run SQL queries on the entire dataset for the component.
-Partition-level checks run SQL queries on the partition whenever a new partition is added to the dataset.
-So it's more efficient for incremental data pipelines by avoiding repeatedly running the same queries on the entire dataset.
+Each Data Quality check can be configured to run either at the component level or at the partition level.
+Component-level checks run on the entire output dataset of the component.
+Partition-level checks run on individual partitions whenever they are added to the dataset.
+Partition-level checks are more efficient for incremental data pipelines by avoiding repeatedly running the same queries on the entire dataset.

-For Standard Checks, Ascend UI sets the Default Run On to By Partition by default.
+For Standard Checks, the Ascend UI sets the Default Run On setting to By Partition by default.
 For a comprehensive overview of how partitioning with Ascend works, see Data Partitioning.
-For Custom Checks, Ascend UI sets the Default Run On to By Component by default.
-They are configurable on the UI, API, and SDK.
+For Custom Checks, the Ascend UI sets the Run On setting to By Component by default.
+These settings are also configurable through the API and SDK.
 The default is partition-level if the test level is not configured.

-.
-This means a check fails if any rows are returned for either a Standard Check or Custom Check and the component shows as a warning status.
+The threshold at which a check is considered to have failed is also configurable.
 Currently, you can only access and set failure thresholds for warning and failure behaviors of checks through the Ascend SDK or API.
+In the Ascend UI, the threshold is automatically set to 0

 Example: For a Standard Check of NOT NULL